 When the final results were in, InterSystems HealthShare Health Connect was the clear winner.
 HealthShare Health Connect’s conversion time per interface was 7 hours, 56% faster than the 16-hour benchmark of competing products.
 With an InterSystems interface-engine-specific conversion utility, the IDN decreased conversion time to 3.5 hours per interface, over 78% faster than the competing product benchmark.
 This let the IDN’s senior management revise its schedule for completing the top priority interface conversions from 30 months to 18 months.

-Underscoring Health Connect’s critical reliability as the IDN’s interface engine, there has been zero unscheduled downtime through 2.5 years of interface deployment, and only 15 minutes of scheduled downtime.
+Underscoring Health Connect’s critical reliability as the IDN’s interface engine, there has been zero unscheduled downtime due to the software through 3.5 years of interface deployment, and only 15 minutes of scheduled downtime.
 By eliminating 15 different systems and using Health Connect’s centralized platform, the company also reduced its vendor fees (licensing, annual support, professional services) by retiring multiple interface products and terminating separate software licensing agreements.
 Health Connect’s interfaces using a single code base and standard naming conventions lowered the organization’s maintenance costs.

 The 2016 merger between Providence Health and Services, and Saint Joseph Health, created new strains on existing infrastructure.
 The new organization, Providence Saint Joseph Health, operates in seven states, with 119,000 caregivers serving a population of more than 9 million.